 Does your home inspire you, lifting your mood when you’re feeling less than chirpy?
 Or does its dark, gloomy corners act like a heavy weight, dragging you down and exacerbating your lack of energy?
 A bright environment can certainly evoke positive feelings, giving you a sense of spaciousness and carefreeness.
 For ideas on how to achieve this, read on.
 In no time at all, your home will be a happy haven filled with light.

-A Fresh Paint of Coat in a Light Colour
+A Fresh Paint in a Light Colour

 The colour of your walls and ceilings can play a huge role in how bright your home is.
 While strong, bold tones such as reds, oranges and purples can make a statement, they can also reduce the amount of natural light that is reflected within your rooms.
 Try painting your home in light colours such as contrasting shades of white – it’s extremely easy to add pops of colour with accessories if you’re concerned about having a bland result.